THOMASELOVE/500-classes-2024/class01/README.md

 If you need them, the [431 Notes from Fall 2023 are here](https://thomaselove.github.io/431-notes/), and the [432 Notes for Spring 2024 are here](https://thomaselove.github.io/432-notes/).

+---

+## What Should I Do Before Our Next Class?

+1. Be sure you are registered with SIS for the course.
+My list of registrants [is posted here](registered.qmd).
+2. Please complete our [Welcome to 500 survey](https://bit.ly/500-welcome-2024).
+You’ll need to log into Google via CWRU to access the survey, which should take about 10 minutes to complete.
+Please complete the survey as soon as possible, and thanks to those of you who've already done this.
+3. Download the software.
+Install R and RStudio and some necessary R packages on a computer you can control throughout the semester.
+Details [are available here](https://thomaselove.github.io/500-2024/software.html).
+4. Work through [Lab 0](https://thomaselove.github.io/500-2024/lab0.html).
+Note that there's nothing to turn in here.
+If you like, you could also get started on [Lab 1](https://thomaselove.github.io/500-2024/lab1.html) which is due on 2024-02-01.
+5. Buy the book.
+During the course, we will read Paul Rosenbaum’s book **Causal Inference**, which is available as an e-book or in paperback for under $15.
+Please read through Chapter 3 before our next class on 2024-01-25, if you can.
+6. Read the other things I've asked you to read in [the Course Calendar](https://thomaselove.github.io/500-2024/calendar.html).
+7. Make sure you familiarize yourself with everything [on our website](https://thomaselove.github.io/500-2024/).

+If you have questions, visit Office Hours on Monday or Wednesday at 5 PM, or email us at **500-help at case dot edu**.

+---

 ## One Last Thing

 I am in a musical called "Curtains" that runs on the weekends in February starting February 2 and running through February 24 at [Hudson Players](https://www.hudsonplayers.com/now-playing), in Hudson, Ohio.
 I'm always delighted to see anyone I know at any show I do.
 Please do come if you are interested, and if you are comfortable being around people who are unmasked.